caleb531/youversion-suggest-alfred/README.md

 ### Requirements for running tests

-Running these unit tests requires Python 2.7, as well as the following packages to be installed:
+Running these unit tests requires Python 2.7, as well as the following packages:

 * nose
 * coverage